(Early bird bookings recommended)

 6th May – Wellington - Leadership, Challenge, and Collective Efficacy

-5th May – Wellington - Visible Learning, Progress and Feedback
+5th May – Wellington - Seven Steps to Maximising The Impact of Feedback

-7th May – Christchurch - Visible Learning, Progress and Feedback
+7th May – Christchurch - Seven Steps to Maximising The Impact of Feedback

 Co-founder and Director of Challenging Learning-

 Skolvärlden (Swedish Teaching Union) describes James as “one of the most talked about names in the world of school development” and the Observer newspaper in the UK listed him among the Future 500 - a “definitive list of the UK's most forward-thinking and brightest innovators.”

 As well as headlining significant national and international conferences himself, James often presents alongside Carol Dweck (Mindset) and John Hattie (Visible Learning).